A brief overview of Metal Minds Robotics Inc.

 - AMCAT Students from the Australian Maritime College.
 Mentoring FTC in CAD and Programming

-- Listen to the team being interviewed and see the FTC Team robots in action.
+- Listen to the team being interviewed.

 Founding and past members